-A sixth and final Bateson (1979) proposition is that information is coded into a hierarchy of levels of organization.
-In psychotherapy and religion we are especially interested in high level encoding, that is the basic faith or philosophy found in our core organizing beliefs that control both our perception and our behavior before we have any awareness of perceiving or responding (Nowak & Vallacher, 1998, p.
+A sixth and final Bateson proposition that we will consider here is that information is coded or organized into a hierarchy of levels of organization.
+In psychotherapy and religion we are especially interested in high level encoding; the basic faith or philosophy found in our core organizing beliefs that control both our perception and our behavior, before we have any awareness of perceiving or responding (Nowak & Vallacher, 1998, p.
 122).
-For example, the belief that "I have to perform to get people's love and approval" encodes or controls a lot of behavior: the way we perceive school and sports, the way we hold our bodies, the expectations we bring to relationships, and more.
+For instance the belief that "I have to perform to get people's love and approval" encodes or controls a lot of behavior; the way we perceive school and sports, the way we hold our bodies, the expectations we bring to relationships, and more.

-Bateson's (1979) propositions lead us into the midst of contemporary systems theory that Thelen and Smith (2002), Nowak and Vallacher (1998), the Santa Fe Institute (Cowan, Pine, & Meltzer, 1994) and others argued is an absolute necessity.
-The necessity arises from the inadequacy of older theories of maturationism, environmentalism, or interactionism between genes and environment to give an adequate account of "problems of emergent order and complexity" (Thelen & Smith, 2002, p. xiii), namely how new structures, patterns, or core narratives arise.
-These older theories noted the eventual outcome or product of where people ended up, but "take no account of process . . . the route by which the organism moves from an earlier state to a more mature state" (Thelen & Smith, 2002, p. xvi).
-Gottman, et al (2005. p.
-37) noted that "most statistics used in the field of psychology are based upon linear models [which are] seldom justified. . . .
+Bateson's propositions lead us clearly into the midst of contemporary systems theory that Esther Thelen and Linda Smith (2002), Nowak & Vallacher (1998), the Santa Fe Institute (Cowan, Pine, Meltzer, 1994) and others argue is an absolute necessity.
+The necessity arises from the inadequacy of older theories of maturationism, environmentalism, or interactionism between genes and environment to give an adequate account of "problems of emergent order and complexity" (Thelen & Smith, 2002, xiii), namely how new structures, patterns, or core narratives arise.
+These older theories basically note the eventual outcome or product of where people end up, but "take no account of process . . . the route by which the organism moves from an earlier state to a more mature state" (Thelen & Smith, 2002, xvi).
+Gottman, et. al (2005, p.
+37) note that "most statistics used in the field of psychology are based upon linear models [which are] seldom justified. . . .
 It has become increasingly clear that most systems are complex and must be described in nonlinear terms."
-To put it another way
+To put it another way:

-The grand sweep of development seems neatly ruledriven.
+The grand sweep of development seems neatly rule-driven.
 In detail, however, development is messy.
 As we turn up the magnification of our microscope, we see that our visions of linearity, uniformity, inevitable sequencing, and even irreversibility break down.
-What looks like a cohesive, orchestrated process from afar takes on the flavor of a more exploratory, opportunistic, syncretic, and function-driven process in its instantiation.
+What looks like a cohesive, orchestrated process from afar takes on the flavor of a more exploratory, opportunistic, syncretic, and functiondriven process in its instantiation.
 (Thelen & Smith, 2002, p. xvi)

-Certainly, psychotherapists echo this view by routinely dealing with development in terms of transformation.
-Peterfreund (1983) was an early champion of systems theory:
+Certainly, this view is echoed by psychotherapists who routinely deal with development in terms of transformation.
+Peterfreund was an early champion of systems theory:

 Two decades ago my interest in basic aspects of the psychoanalytic process-which I see as the interaction of patient and analyst, two highly complex systems that constantly influence each other while changing over time-led me to the general problem of biological order, organization, control, and adaptation, and then to an information-processing and systems frame of reference (discussed in my 1971 monograph Information, Systems, and Psychoanalysis).
-I found this general frame of reference to be very congenial because it had a greater explanatory power than psychoanalytic metapsychology and was far more consistent with contemporary scientific thought. (p. x)
+I found this general frame of reference to be very congenial because it had a greater explanatory power than psychoanalytic metapsychology and was far more consistent with contemporary scientific thought (Peterfreund, 1983, p. x)